MickdeGraaf/cryptopepes-alpha-test/.github/ISSUE_TEMPLATE.md

 ### Data

-> Note, if possible, see if you can collect data such as browser web page log.
+> Note, if possible, see if you can collect data such as browser log.